threefoldtech/info_grid/src/technology/zos/benefits/zero_boot.md

 In this image from fs, a small partition is mounted in memory to start booting the machine, it gets IPXE (downloads what it needs), and then 0-OS boots.
 After that, going to the hub, downloading different lists.

-There is 1 main flist that triggers downloads of multiple flists (see hub, and then https://hub.grid.tf/tf-zos/zos:development:latest.flist.md ).
+There is 1 main flist that triggers downloads of multiple flists.
+Read more [here](../../../flist/flist.md).
 In there all the components/daemons that do part of the 0-OS.
 Also the download of the zos-bins, i.e. external binaries are triggered this way (https://hub.grid.tf/tf-zos-bins).